 Printify prices the Gildan 5000 in size bands, not flat.
 The jump from XL to 2XL is where most sellers get caught underpricing.

 S, M, L, XL.
-The base tier. ~$8.80 Free / ~$5.90 Premium for white.
+The base tier. $8.80 Free / $5.92 Premium for white (according to Printify's 2026 pricing guide).
 This is the price every "Gildan 5000 cost" headline quotes.

 2XL.
-Adds ~$2 to the base. ~$10.80 Free / ~$7.90 Premium.
+Adds ~$2 to the base.
 The blank itself costs the provider more — more cotton, larger print area.
+According to Syncost's 2026 POD profit analysis, sizes 2XL and up carry upcharges of $2–$8 across POD platforms, depending on provider.

 3XL.
-Adds ~$3 over base. ~$11.80 Free / ~$8.90 Premium.
+Adds ~$3 over base.

 4XL and 5XL.
 Adds $4–$5 over base depending on provider.
 Not every print provider stocks 4XL and 5XL — if extended sizes matter to your niche, filter providers before locking your product.

-If you list one Etsy price for "all sizes," you're losing margin on every 2XL+ order unless you priced for the largest band.
+If you list one price for "all sizes," you're losing margin on every 2XL+ order unless you priced for the largest band.
 The fix is variant-level pricing: Printify lets you set a different retail price per size, and most sellers add $2–$5 to 2XL+ to keep margin flat across the size range.

 Color Upcharges